blairntaylor/stylized-bio/README.md

 My external css doc describes several different elements I restyled.
 I worked to add a background image as my body style.
 Also, some height, width, padding, margin, background-color, and text colors.

-This project also required practing go between github.com repo, the local repo, and pushing back in which I tried to do 6+ times.
+This project also required practing go between github.com repo, the local repo, and pushing back in to commit which I tried to do 6+ times.
 I did have to look back at prior lectures to ensure I was getting it correct.
 Using VS to copy/paste the SSH code was easier than the git bash terminal for some reason.

 Overall, I am satisfied with the result.
 I see I need to practice more with the responsiveness and making the accessibility better.